 The TRAC Invitational show will be held in the hotel, including works by our competition winners and conference participants.

 Thanks to our partner galleries for their participation!
 We couldn’t do this without you!

-Pathos Along a Contemporary Frontier: Border Paintings by Rigoberto Gonzalez – Rolland Gallery of Art and Culture
+Pathos Along a Contemporary Frontier: Border Paintings by Rigoberto Gonzalez – William Rolland Gallery of Fine Art